Agora-wireless/Agora/README.md

-Agora is a high-performance system for real-time massive MIMO baseband processing.
+Agora is a complete software realization of real-time massive MIMO baseband processing.

 Some highlights:

-* Agora currently supports baseband processing of up to 64 RRU antennas, 16 UEs, 20 MHz bandwidth, and 64QAM modulation.
-A 36-core server with AVX512 support is sufficient to run Agora under this maximum configuration.
+* Agora currently supports 64x16 MU-MIMO (64 RRU antennas and 16 UEs) with 20 MHz bandwidth and 64QAM modulation, on a 36-core server with AVX512 support.
-* Agora can support vaious configurations: different numbers of RRU antennas and UEs, different bandwidth, different moduation orders, different LDPC code rates.
+* Agora is configurable in terms of numbers of RRU antennas and UEs, bandwidth, moduation orders, LDPC code rates.
-* Agora can work without real hardware.
-A high-performance packet generator is implemented to emulate a massive MIMO RRU.
+* Agora supports simulated RRU and UEs with a high-performance packet generator.
 * Agora has been tested with real RRU with up to 64 antennas and up to 8 UEs.
 The RRU and UE devices are available from [Skylark Wireless](https://skylarkwireless.com).

-Before contributing, please go over [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Contents